 Personnel.
-This budget represents a total of approximately 579.5 personnel in the General Fund, 12 in the Grant Fund and three in the Capital Projects Fund.
-In addition to emergency response, training, fire prevention, fleet, and support personnel, the budget includes staffing for strong fiscal and project management of the increased local option levy and capital projects funded with both levy and bond proceeds.
+This budget represents a total of approximately 584 personnel in the General Fund and two in the Capital Projects Fund.
+In addition to emergency response, training, fire prevention, fleet, and support personnel, the budget includes staffing for strong fiscal and project management of the local option levy and capital projects funded with levy proceeds.

 Apparatus Investment.
-We have budgeted for the purchase of two fire engine replacements and one new truck for new fire station 55.
+We have budgeted for the purchase of two fire engine replacements and one replacement medic unit in the Apparatus Fund.
 Replacement fire investigation and other smaller fleet vehicles are budgeted for within the Capital Improvement Fund.

 Fire Stations.
-The budget reflects the construction of station facilities and seismic improvements of Stations 39, 55, 64, 69, and 372 (formerly 368); and the purchase of multiple future fire station sites.
+The budget reflects the construction of Station 39, improvements to Station 51, and completion of Station 55; and the purchase of four future fire station sites.